Dementia is the gradual loss of mental abilities such as:

 Newham New Deal Partnership

 The council has commissioned independent Dementia Community Memory Support Services through the Newham New Deal Partnership.
-The service comprises four elements:
+The service comprises of the following elements:

 These services are free for all Newham residents affected by dementia.